csc302-spring-2021/proj-DaTeam/docs/phase2/product.md

 - **TODO:** High-level design of your software.

+- App is sliced up into two parts:
+  - Frontend
+  - Backend
+- Frontend communicates with backend via REST API (as defined in [OpenAPI spec](../../backend/openapi.yml)) on different endpoints and JSON payloads
+- Frontend and backend deserialize content from JSON to our own data model classes defined in a shared library
+- We have a database mapping layer that translates a given data model instance into the relevant SQL queries needed for CRUD operations
+- On the frontend, we divided the app into different routes using React Router and built pages that compose React components to fetch and display data
+- On the backend, we divided into services on domain areas:
+  - Forms
+  - Responses
+  - Patients
+  - etc.
+- In each domain area, we created separate controllers and routes to separate logic for easier unit testing
+- In development, we use Docker compose to spin up the frontend, backend, and database as separate containers on the same network
+- In production, we deploy the frontend and backend separately as Apps on Heroku due to a limititation of Heroku, they communicate with eachother via HTTP

+INSERT INFRASTRUCTURE DIAGRAM HERE

 ## Technical Highlights

 - **TODO:** Technical highlights: interesting bugs, challenges, lessons learned, observations, etc.

+- **Solution:** Custom ORM for mapping domain models (represented as JavaScript objects) to SQL queries
+- **Observation:** database interaction in tests is hard to work with, [we discussed a couple different approaches](https://github.com/csc302-spring-2021/proj-DaTeam/pull/99#issuecomment-785388981), and settled on mocking out database access layer for unit tests and maybe writing a small number of full-scale End-to-end tests that spin up the full app, including a real database
+- **Interesting Bugs:** Some of our serialization logic depends on [reflection](https://en.wikipedia.org/wiki/Reflective_programming) of JS classes to extract constructor types.
+This lead to an interesting problem when we integrated this serialization code into our frontend app.
+When developing locally, we had no issues, but when we built our React app for production, we were seeing errors with this part of the code.
+After a couple minutes of debugging the minified code (not a fun way to debug!), we found out that the cause of the bug was that in production, our tooling was running a minification and obfuscation step that was changing constructor names to make them terser.
+This was good for performance as it resulted in a smaller bundle size being sent over the network, but it was breaking one of the invariants that we assumed when writing the serialization logic.
+We investigated some solutions and found two options that were reasonable:

+  1. Disable minification - this is the easiest fix, but has the side-effect of increasing bundle size
+  2. Replace/reconfigure the built-in minification to avoid stripping class constructor names - this is the better solution, but requires investigation into the settings of Webpack (the bundler used by our build tool)

+We decided that, in the interests of time and considering that the project size is small, we would go with the first option that would allow us to quickly get unblocked.
+We filed an issue for this problem, so that if we have time at the end of the project, we can come back to it and re-enable minification for better network performance

+- Lesson Learned: We initially had a single issue for the parser implementation but this was too big a task for one person, so we decided to split the task up into smaller sub-parser tasks that multiple developers could work on concurrently

 ## Reflection